Plane strain compression test: Metals

 The stress-strain curve is the relationship between the stress (force per unit area) and strain (resulting compression/stretching, known as deformation) that a particular material displays; stress–strain curves of various materials differ widely, and different tensile tests conducted on the same material yield different results depending upon the temperature of the specimen and the speed of the loading.
-When performing Watts-Ford tests, temperatures of the metal specimens will vary from 800-1100 °C and strain rates of (0.01- 10 s-1).
+When performing Watts-Ford tests, temperatures of the metal specimens will vary from 800 to 1100 °C and strain rates of (0.01- 10 s-1).